nationalarchives/tdr-dev-documentation/architecture-decision-records/0026-temporary_series_workflow.md

 TDR application will support the creation of a temporary series by the user.
 Until a full series is defined for a consignment it cannot progress through to the preservation systems.
+Should TDR release the export with a temporary series and let downstream systems deal with it or should TDR take control.

 ## Decision